 This article covers certain aspects of Xiyu Wang’s forehand and forehand in general only!
 Further extensive photo galleries and more details (inclusive improvement possibilities/suggestions) about her forehand and other strokes as well as about the strokes of other players are available upon request at drmgb11(at)gmail.com.
 Some significant details of this kind, necessary for a peak tennis performance as well as for a sustainable tennis training/development in general, are being discussed also in the seminar “TENNIS 3.0 – Future of the Game”, which is available worldwide upon request – www.tennis30.com / www.tennis30.cz

-Photos (September 2018) & text (September 2018) copyright by Dr. Martin G. Baroch.
+Photos (September 2018 & June 2017) & text (September 2018) copyright by Dr. Martin G. Baroch.
 Any further publication of either any of the photos and/or texts with the explicit written permission issued by the author/copyright owner only!!
+All instruction provided reflects just the personal opinion of the author and neither the author nor the CPTA accepts any responsibility for potential damages, direct or implied, of any kind!!